 How is preeclampsia diagnosed?

 - BP readings will be done regularly during your pregnancy.
 Preeclampsia means your BP is 140/90 or higher in 2 readings 4 hours apart.
+One or both numbers may be high.
 Your healthcare provider will also look at the results of your blood and urine tests.

 - Blood tests are done to check your liver and kidney function.
 You may need blood tests every week while you are pregnant.